ksoze84/sokore/README.md

 You can use the function property **selector** and **should** together, that adds a selector and a compare function parameter to the useSoKore hook.

+In this case the component will trigger re-renders only if the compare function returns **true**, **regardless of the selector function.**

-if you don't pass a compare function, it defaults to true, meaning always trigger re-render for any part of the state changed, with the selector is applied.
+If you don't pass a compare function, it defaults to true, meaning always trigger re-render for any part of the state changed, with the selector is applied.
 This can result in better performance than using select or should function alone.

-In this case the component will trigger re-renders only if the compare function returns **true**, **regardless of the selector function.**

 ### Example of useSoKore hook with select and should.